chaijunkin/chaijunkin/README.md

 About 👋

-- 🌱 I’m currently learning self-hosting, day 2 operation in cloud/o-prem, kubernetes in depth
+- 🌱 I’m currently learning self-hosting, day 2 operation in cloud/on-prem, kubernetes in depth
-- 🔭 I’m currently working on all of the above
+- 🔭 I’m currently working on cloud actively!
 - 💬 Ask me about anything about homelab, self-hosted, infrastructure (cloud/on-prem) and kubernetes
 - 📫 How to reach me:
   - Linkedin: [chaijunkin](https://www.linkedin.com/in/chaijunkin)